MagicPush/cli-toolkit/docs/features-manual.md

 #### helpGeneratorShortDescriptionCharsMinBeforeFullStop

 * Affects scripts descriptions' short versions (usually seen on scripts' help pages for available subcommands).
-* Controls a min length of a description substring cut after a full sentence (a substring ending with `. `).
+* Controls a min length of a description substring cut around a full sentence (a substring ending with `. `).
 * Possible values: any (reasonable) `int`
     * Values bigger than [helpGeneratorShortDescriptionCharsMax](#helpgeneratorshortdescriptioncharsmax) are
     ignored naturally.